“Prostrate-In,” FluxBuddha Immersive Happening, The Rubin Museum of Art, 2018.

 “Cellphone Mandala Offering,” FluxBuddha Immersive Happening, The Rubin Museum of Art, 2018.

 The Psychedelic Sangha is a spiritual collective of Buddhist psychonauts who share a commitment to the dharma and a belief in the value of psychedelic substances.
 Our public mission is to facilitate the encounter of psychedelics and the dharma in a spirit of critical dialogue, community-building, and navigational group practice.
-We organize and host meet-up Gatherings, immersive Happenings, public talks, group retreats, music performances, film screenings, and more (see all events).
+We organize and host dharma talks, practicums, immersive happenings, group retreats, music performances, film screenings, and more (see events).

 Psychedelic Sangha offers a safe and supportive spiritual community with a commitment to discernment, practice, and play.
 We are not allied with any particular tradition or school.
 We provide refuge for misfit Buddhists and psychonauts who value both dharma practice and psychedelic exploration, but are willing to interrogate them both along the path towards greater insight and engaged action.